Mtillmann/mtillmann.github.io/posts/inserting-lightroom-classic-color-labels-and-xmp-data-into-jpegs.md

 This makes Color Labels very fragile, error-prone and not portable between different Lightroom Classic installations, depending on how the color labels are named.

-This also affects different translations of Lightroom Classic, as the color labels are translated: By default the purple color label is called _lila_ in german Lightroom Classic installations.
+This also affects different translations of Lightroom Classic, as the color labels are translated: By default the _Purple_ color label is called _Lila_ in german Lightroom Classic installations.

 <Comment/>